AdamsLair/duality-docs/pages/v2/Development-Cycle.md

 # Pull Requests

-If you're planning to do a pull request and are not a Duality core developer, please also read [[How to Contribute]].
+If you're planning to do a pull request and are not a Duality core developer, please also read [How to Contribute](how-to-contribute.md).
 In general, **Pull Requests are always done in their own feature branch**.
 This is to ensure that they remain isolated and can be dealt with individually, rather than polluting a contributor's `master` branch and potentially leaking across different Pull Requests.
 After a PR has been merged back to `master`, its feature branch can be deleted safely.

 # Major Version Steps